TomSoderling/TomSoderling.github.io/_posts/2018-03-06-Xamarin-Forms-code-you-can-delete-today-1.md

 1. The default value of a view's HorizontalOptions and VerticalOptions properties [are **already** LayoutOptions.Fill](https://developer.xamarin.com/guides/xamarin-forms/user-interface/layouts/layout-options/#Overview), so it's completely unnecessary to set this.

 1. Every time you set it, your app is taking an unnecessary performance hit on the chin.
-Even though you’re setting those properties to what they already were, it comes with a cost, so just don't do it.
+Even though you’re setting those properties to what they already were, it comes with a cost, so __just don't do it__.

+* * *

 Now that your app will benefit from this change, do your team a favor and point out this necessary code-ectomy in your next PR.
 We're all learning to be better Xamarin.Forms developers.